JackSzwergold/Preworn-Main/README_CAPISTRANO.md

 The purpose of this document is to explain how to setup `capistrano` on your local system to allow for clean & easy deployment of code from GitHub to a destination server.

-### Ruby GEMs Install
+### Installing Capistrano

-There are only three (3) Ruby GEMs that need to be installed to facilitate `capistrano` on your local macine.
+There are only three (3) Ruby GEMs that need to be installed to facilitate `capistrano` on your local machine.
 But for compatibility reasons they should be specific versions.
 Details follow.

 #### Capistrano’s version should be 2.12 or higher.